Configuration file

 'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_9_3)'

-User agent used by papis whenever it obtains information from external servers.
+User agent used by Papis whenever querying information from external sources.

 Default: